-Whether you hike, paddle, or drive to your spot, Minnesota is an incredible camping destination.
-It has thousands of lakes, gorgeous rivers, deep wilderness areas, and a well-managed park system.
+Whether you hike, paddle, or drive to your spot, camping spots in Minnesota is incredible.
+It has thousands of lakes, gorgeous rivers deep wilderness areas and a well-managed park system If you want to spend some time roasting gorgeous rivers, deep wilderness areas, and a well-managed park system.
 If you want to spend some time roasting marshmallows in the great outdoors this year, consider these great tent- camping spots in Minnesota.

 Adventure is just around the corner, so let’s jump in!

 Here are five top camping spots in Minnesota that you’ll surely love!

 The Boundary Waters Canoe Area Wilderness or BWCAW is one of the most authentic backwoods experience in Minnesota.
 It’s inaccessible by car, so you must either hike or paddle your way to the campsites.
 It also has more than a million protected acres in the northern third of the Superior National Forest.
 There are no amenities in the wilderness, and you’ll get the full on BWCAW trip.
 Also, permits are required, and between May and October, it’s available only by the quota system from the forest service.